 The On-Board Diagnostic (OBD) II port in a Lexus vehicle is a standard 16-pin diagnostic interface that provides access to the vehicle’s self-diagnostic and reporting system.
 This port is crucial in helping mechanics diagnose and fix any issues with your vehicle’s engine, transmission, and emission systems.
 In this article, we will discuss the location of the OBD II port in Lexus vehicles and how it can be used to diagnose and troubleshoot problems with your vehicle.
 Whether you’re a mechanic or a DIY enthusiast, understanding the location and function of the OBD II port can help you save time and money in the long run.

-The onboard diagnostics port (OBD) is located under the dashboard on the driver’s side of Lexus vehicles.
+The onboard diagnostics port (OBD) is under the dashboard on the driver’s side of Lexus vehicles.
 The location of the OBD II port in a Lexus vehicle varies depending on the make and model.
 However, it is usually located near the steering column under the dashboard.
 Some common places to look include:

 - Below the steering wheel